RAPID REVIVE! Training

 Richmond and Henrico Health Districts offer virtual REVIVE each week via Zoom.
 REVIVE! is Virginia’s statewide opioid overdose and naloxone education program, which covers recognizing signs of an opioid overdose and how to respond using naloxone.

 Weekly Virtual Training

 - Thursdays, 1:00-2:00 pm

 REVIVE!
-Registration: https://www.surveymonkey.com/r/CCX8GR9 (You will not receive a confirmation email, the meeting id and passcode is below.)
+Registration: https://www.surveymonkey.com/r/CCX8GR9 (You will not receive a confirmation email, the meeting link is shown below.)

 Virtual training participants can arrange for free, contactless naloxone dispensing in the Metro Richmond Area.

-If you are unable to attend training but would like to be trained on and receive naloxone, please call or text (804) 592-8069.
+If you cannot attend training but would like to be trained on and receive naloxone, please call or text (804) 592-8069.